santos-pardos/Hands-On-Lab-in-AWS/Compute/EC2/Nginx_NC_SSL/README.md

 Get a free domain word.gd but you CANT redirect the DNS to AWS Route 53

+Create a record with the public IP aws ec2 machine.

 ## Change the Nginx Config (if you are going to install SSL, otherwise not)